 The Aurora Cabins have a half-glass roof and all face north.
-The design is based on the traditional wooden kotas (teepees) of Finland and has been specifically created for the village.
+The design is based on the traditional wooden kotas (teepees) of Finland.

 Each cabin has twin beds (which can be made into a double) and a sofa bed, suitable for an additional adult.
-There is a shower room (with underfloor heating) and a toilet, as well as a luggage storage area.
+There is a shower room (with underfloor heating) and a toilet, as well as a luggage storage area (please note that hot water is limited).
 Tea and coffee making facilities, a hairdryer and a minibar are also included.